jaapjansma/my_local_development_docker/README.md

 ## Civix

-Civix can ben run by going into the container
+Civix can then be run by going into the container

 ```bash